Drooping Corn Ears Across Nebraska

 When looking at estimated loss, if the ear droops during early dent when the milk line is hard to differentiate, yield loss could be up to 40% if the flow of carbohydrates is completely shut off (Carter and Hesterman, 1990).
 If the ear droops at the end of the dent stage, when the milk line is close to the tip of the kernel, then yield losses could be up to 12% (Carter and Hesterman, 1990).
 To estimate these losses in your field, identify the development stage in which the ear drooped then you can multiply the percentage of ears affected by the estimated yield loss per ear (depending on the growth stage utilizing the 40% or 12% loss estimations).

 Another factor with ears that prematurely drooped is the integrity of the shank.
 If the shank is weakened, there is an increased risk of the ear dropping to the ground and increasing harvest losses.
-This can be exaggerated with less than ideal weather conditions.
-With possible cold and windy conditions being predicted September 8-9th, be sure to scout fields before and after if possible.
+This can be exaggerated with less than ideal weather conditions such as high wind events.
 Ultimately, pre-harvest scouting can help set expectations come harvest time and help to prioritize fields for harvest.

 Carter, P.R. and O.B.
 Hesterman.
 1990.
 Handling Corn Damaged by Autumn Frost (NCH-57).
 Purdue Extension. https://www.extension.purdue.edu/extmedia/NCH/NCH-57.html.
 (Accessed 8/31/2020).